glotlabs/gdrive/README.md

 ### Using gdrive on a remote server

 Part of the flow for adding an account to gdrive requires your web browser to access `localhost:8085` on the machine that runs gdrive.
 This makes it tricky to set up accounts on remote servers.
-The suggested workaround is to add the account to you local machine first and then copy the configuration to the remote server.
-A `account export` and `account import` function will be added later to simplify this process.
+The suggested workaround is to add the account on your local machine and import it on the remote server:
+1. [local] Run `gdrive account add`
+2. [local] Run `gdrive account export <ACCOUNT_NAME>`
+3. [local] Copy the exported archive to the remote server
+4. [remote] Run `gdrive account import <ARCHIVE_PATH>`

 ### Credentials
 Gdrive saves your account credentials and tokens under `$HOME/.config/gdrive3/`.